axespinal/hello_world/README.md

 The firmware is written in Arduino (C++).

 - `arduino/test_cube.ino`: A 3D rotating cube demo to test the display and performance.
-- `arduino/tetris.ino`: A Tetris clone.
+- `arduino/nottetris.ino`: A simple Tetris-like game.